 Why go to a corn maze?

 They can be scary.
-One couple in October 2011 got endlessly lost in a corn maze and had to call 911!
+One couple in October 2011 got endlessly lost in the field and had to call 911!
 If you prefer a thrill, try a haunted corn maze at night.
 When the sun goes down, you are sure to run into a few ghosts!
 It is Halloween, after all.

 Get educated.
 This is both for your children and yourself.
 What better way is there for you and your kids to understand where the food you eat comes from then to visit a local farm.
 Want to learn first hand about organic farming and the farm to table movement?
 Talk to the people at your local farm.

 Support local farmers.
-At many farms, corn mazes provide surplus cash to help them make it until the next spring.
+At many farms, the visitors provide surplus cash to help them make it until the next spring.
 Farming is a tough business.
 Long hours and hard work go into it.
 And one bad crop can destroy a farm.
 Why not let them know that you care?

 Besides.
-The photographs of corn mazes from the air are so beautiful that it would be a shame not to support this artistic effort.
-Generally, corn mazes have a theme.
+The photographs from the air are so beautiful that it would be a shame not to support this artistic effort.
+Generally, cornfields are cut with a specifictheme.
 Sometimes the theme is picked for its fun nature.
 Other times the theme is selected to bring publicity to a cause.
 The paths between the corn plants are cut to create the theme when looked at from over the corn field.
 In 2011, for example, seven corn mazes around the country cut space exploration mazes in order to bring publicity to NASA.

 Funtober specializes in all of the fun things that happen in October.
-And corn mazes are no exception.
+And cornfield mazes are no exception.
 Fields of corn are planted in the spring.
 The maze is cut in the acreage over the summer and by October it is tall enough to make for a fun romp around.
-If you want to get a jump on harvest activities, some corn mazes open in September.
-I am hard at work at the directory of corn mazes.
-We’ve also got a list of things to bring and things to do if you are lost in a corn maze!
+If you want to get a jump on harvest activities, some mazes open in September.
+We’ve also got a list of things to bring and things to do if you are lost!

 Crazy Maize: Designing Corn Labyrinths With Computers and GPS – Wired